help center

 Default Payout

-This is the default payout if no payout groups, adjustments, restrictions, or performance bonuses apply to the action:
+This is the default payout if no payout groups, adjustments, restrictions, or performance bonuses apply to the action.
+This is also the payout that partners will see at the top of your template term.

 Payout Groups

-If impact.com cannot find a payout group applicable to the action, the default payout will apply.
+If impact.com cannot find a payout group applicable to the action, the Default Payout will apply.

 Payout Adjustments

-Payout adjustments happen after payout groups are run.
-If you have a $100 sale and the payout group matches at 2% (a $2 payout) the payout adjustment (50%) will apply then, making the payout $3.
+Example: If you have a $100 sale and the payout group matches at 2% (a $2 payout) the payout adjustment (50%) will apply then, making the payout $3.
 If two further adjustments of +50% and +100% were applied, they would apply on the adjusted amount.
-So in this case the $3 plus 50% ($1.50) = $4.50 plus 100% ($4.50) = $9 which will be the final payout amount
+So in this case the $3 plus 50% ($1.50) = $4.50 plus 100% ($4.50) = $9 which will be the final payout amount.

-Payout Adjustments apply to all of the rules within a Payout Group simultaneously.
-If you're uncertain about how these work, reach out to your CSM ( or contact support).
+Payout adjustments apply to all of the rules within a payout group simultaneously.
+If you're uncertain about how these work, reach out to your CSM or contact support.

 Performance Bonus